kullrich/CRBHits/paper.md

-Unfortunately, as mentioned by @scott2017shmlast, the original implementation of CRBH ([crb-blast](https://github.com/cboursnell/crb-blast)) lag improved blast-like search algorithm to speed up the analysis, while [shmlast](https://github.com/camillescott/shmlast) can not deal with IUPAC code so far.
+Unfortunately, as mentioned by @scott2017shmlast, the original implementation of CRBH ([crb-blast](https://github.com/cboursnell/crb-blast)) lag improved blast-like search algorithm to speed up the analysis, while [shmlast](https://github.com/camillescott/shmlast) cannot deal with IUPAC code so far.

 [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) constitutes a new R package to